 Were they really just legends though? …

-There was a mysterious, legendary phenomenon among the Cossacks of Zaporizhzhya– harakternytstvo.
-Harakternyky were soldiers who possessed supernatural abilities, were strong sorcerers, able to stop severe bleeding, catch bullets with bare hands, walk on fire, spend hours under water, see the future, manage the weather and cause panic and terrors among enemies.
+There was a mysterious, legendary phenomenon among the Cossacks of Zaporizhzhya– kharakternytstvo.
+Kharakternyky were soldiers who possessed supernatural abilities, were strong sorcerers, able to stop severe bleeding, catch bullets with bare hands, walk on fire, spend hours under water, see the future, manage the weather and cause panic and terrors among enemies.

 There are many recorded eyewitness accounts from people who met these mages in battles and remained forever impressed by the power and supernatural abilities of the Cossack army.

 Kharakternyky skillfully mastered the Kozatsky Spas (rules of the art of the Cossack combat and the Cossack way of life), especially its most powerful component – psycho-energy techniques.
-With help, they were able to bring to the enemy the so-called “gloom” (in the type of hypnosis).
-There have been cases when, after experiencing a Cossack darkness, a hostile army could either kill its soldiers, or pass by the Cossack group without noticing it, or stop in front of a natural obstacle (river or mountain), which was not really there.
+With the help of those techniques they were able to bring the so-called “gloom” (a type of hypnosis) upon their enemies.
+There have been cases when after experiencing this Cossack “gloom”, a hostile army could either kill its own soldiers, or pass by the Cossack group without noticing it, or stop in front of a natural obstacle (river or mountain), which was not really there.

-Characters in the Zaporozhian Sich also served as spiritual mentors and healers, who were engaged in the treatment of wounded Cossacks, engaged in their psychological and physical training.
+Kharakternyky in the Zaporozhian Sich also served as spiritual mentors and healers, treated wounded comrades, engaged in their psychological and physical training.

-According to legend, Character Cossacks were cooked from childhood, and the moles were already known to us for this.
-They chose the most potential boys and worked on developing their supernatural abilities by transferring their knowledge and skills, including: treating herbs, owning martial arts, and using natural forces for the benefit of their people and the earth.
+According to legends, kharacternyky were trained from childhood by already known to us mol’fars.
+They apprenticed the most promising boys and worked on developing their supernatural abilities by passing their own knowledge and skills to them, among them: healing with herbs, mastering martial arts, and using the forces of nature for the benefit of their people and the earth.

-It is no coincidence that the ability to find vitality in nature, the use of its resources as a source of energy, health and longevity was valued almost the most in the Molfar tradition – in the art that even from the ancient magi carried through the generations of moles.
+It is no coincidence that the ability to find vitality in nature, to use its resources as a source of energy, health and longevity was valued the most in the mol’far tradition – the art that was carried through generations of Slavic mages.

-In place of the Cossacks came soldiers of our time – the Armed Forces of Ukraine.
-And it is not surprising that today’s heroes have been resolved exactly on this day.
+In place of the Cossacks came soldiers of our time – the Armed Forces of Ukraine and it is not surprising that it has been decided to honor today’s heroes on the same auspicious date.

-Remembering glorious ancestors and devoted warriors, we are pleased to congratulate you on an important state holiday – the Day of the Ukrainian Cossacks and the Day of the Defender of Ukraine!
+In remembrance of our glorious ancestors and devoted warriors, we are pleased to congratulate you on this important state holiday – the Day of the Ukrainian Cossacks and the Day of the Defender of Ukraine!

-May you and your families always feel safe under the protection and protection of our soldiers, and our low bow to our advocates – the former, the present and the future!
+May you and your family always feel safe on our land under the protection of our soldiers.
+We bow low to our defenders – the former, the present and the future!